“Woodpecker” by William Morris

 The scene depicts the Italian king, Picus, as a woodpecker, standing on the limbs of a tree whose limbs are loaded with fruit.
 He is joined by his wife, Pomona, who Circe also changed into a bird.
 Large and swirling acanthus leaves grow around the trunk of the tree.
 A flowering honeysuckle design is woven wrapping around tree trunks that line the vertical edges.
 Gothic lettering spells out the text written above, which was written by William Morris and released in a book of poetry, titled Poems by the Way, in 1891.

 Morris loved medieval tapestries.
 Even though they were not fashionable during his time, he learned the ancient craft of weaving for himself.
-Morris spent over 500 hours teaching himself, and then taught it to his workshop at Merton Abbey in Surrey, England.
-He had only started learning the craft of weaving in 1879, just six years prior to this piece.
+Morris spent over 500 hours teaching himself, and then taught it at his workshop at Merton Abbey in Surrey, England.
+He started learning the craft of weaving in 1879, just six years prior to this piece.

 For more on William Morris, please visit his short biography here.